 “…and that’s why we use the King James Version.”
-Sunny concludes, almost out of breath after his five-minute pseudohistory, adjective-rich lecture.
+Sunny concludes, almost out of breath after a five-minute pseudohistory, adjective-rich lecture.
 Honestly, I’ve never heard the word ‘infallible’ used so often.
 “If you want, there are other translations, but they just aren’t the same to me.”

 “I mean, we’re pretty easy going at Lighthouse Independent Baptist,” Sunny continues, “you don’t even have to dress up.”